 Xbox One vs PS4 price difference

-The PS4 price was the more tempting deal at launch: £349 for the console and DualShock 4 controller.
+One year ago, the PS4 price was the more tempting deal: £349 for the console and DualShock 4 controller.
 Xbox One was more expensive at $499 for the system, Xbox One controller and Kinect.

 An official Xbox One price drop has made this comparison a moot point going forward.
-The new list price is £349 without Kinect included.
+The new list price is £349 without Kinect, but with a game included.

-The price difference gave Sony an early lead at face value, and gamers didn't seem to mind that the PS4 camera was a separate purchase.
-It's also the only console of the two available in countries like India, Japan and Turkey until September.
+The early PS4 vs Xbox One price difference gave Sony an lead at face value, and gamers didn't seem to mind that the PS4 camera was a separate purchase.
+Also, for almost a year, it was the only console of the two being sold in countries like India, Japan and Turkey.

 What's in the box?

-There's more value in the Xbox One Kinect bundle, accounting for some of the original price difference, so it's important to dive deeper into what's included and, of course, what's not included in the box.
+There was more value in the original Xbox One Kinect bundle, accounting for some of the initial price difference, so it's important to dive deeper into what's included and, of course, what's not included in the box.

 At launch, Xbox Ones came with the console, a controller. and the Kinect camera.
 These systems also had "Day One 2013" emblazoned on the cardboard box and at the center of the controller.

 That's a nice perk for Xbox loyalists, though not worth the premium they paid.
-Subsequent Xbox One bundles included Titanfall for the same price, while newer, cheaper systems make Kinect optional.
+Subsequent Xbox One bundles have included Titanfall or Sunset Overdrive for the same price, while newer, cheaper systems make Kinect optional.

 All Xbox One boxes contains an HDMI cable, wired mono headset and stingy 14-day free trial for Microsoft's Xbox Live Gold online service.
 There's no USB charging cable, as the Xbox One controller uses batteries out-of-the-box.